stastnypremysl/lsql-csv/README.md

 of the first part with `/etc/passwd` on the username and `/etc/group` on the default GID number and prints the output of the first part with an added default group name.

+The examples will also work under the condition, that there isn’t any username, which is an infix of any other username.

 ## Usage
 Now, if you understand the examples, it is time to move forward to a more abstract description of the language and tool usage.